Disney Wonder accidents and incidents

 (sexual) On October 13, 2016, a Spanish news media reported that a male Disney Wonder crew was arrested for alleged sexual assault against a 27-year-old female crew.
 The incident occurred on another ship where most of the crew were housed during MS Disney Wonder’s 40-days long drydock stay in Cadiz (Spain) for repairs and some modifications.

 The arrested man (from St Lucia) knew the woman (of British origin) and they spent the night together.
 On the morning, he wanted to have anal sex with her, which she strongly opposed, but reportedly was forced and sodomized by her partner.
-The police was informed and the man was arrested at the shipyard.
+The police were informed and the man was arrested at the shipyard.
 The same news source stated (unconfirmed), that in early October (date unspecified) the body of a male crew (of Polish origin) was found floating in the shipyard’s water.

 |April 2016||Cruise Illness / Norovirus Outbreaks|

 April-May 2016, CDC reported on itinerary April 27 to May 1, a Norovirus outbreak (gastrointestinal illness) infected a total of 131 passengers (out of 2680, or 4,9%) and 14 crew (out of 991, or 1,4%).
-All sick suffered from Noro virus symptoms (headache, vomiting, diarrhea) and were quarantined to their cabins for 48 hours.
+All sick suffered from Norovirus symptoms (headache, vomiting, diarrhea) and were quarantined to their cabins for 48 hours.

-The onboard announcement stated “We have reached over 3% of guest/crew being isolated, therefore we are currently at HIGH LEVEL of Virus Response Matrix”, with an additional note explaining that “High Level” signifies heavy prevention procedures.
-The illness incident occurred on 4-day Bahamas cruise from homeport Miami to Castaway Cay, Nassau and Key West FL.
+The onboard announcement stated “We have reached over 3% of the guest/crew being isolated, therefore we are currently at HIGH LEVEL of Virus Response Matrix”, with an additional note explaining that “High Level” signifies heavy prevention procedures.
+The illness incident occurred on 4-day Bahamas cruise from homeport Miami to Castaway Cay, Nassau, and Key West FL.
 Next scheduled was a 14-day Panama Canal cruise (itinerary (May 1 – 15) from Miami to San Diego.

 |13 February 2016||Boat Rescue|

-(Cuban refugees boat) On February 13, 2016, while en-route from Miami to Grand Cayman (navigating southeast of Cuba), at ~ 8 pm the cruise ship encountered and stopped to pick up 12 Cuban refugees (migrants) on a small boat trying to get to the US by sea.
+(Cuban refugees boat) On February 13, 2016, while en route from Miami to Grand Cayman (navigating southeast of Cuba), at ~ 8 pm the cruise ship encountered and stopped to pick up 12 Cuban refugees (migrants) on a small boat trying to get to the US by sea.
 The refugees were brought on board and offloaded in the next port of call (George Town Grand Cayman) on Feb 14.
 MS Disney Wonder was on 5-day Caribbean cruise (itinerary Feb 12 – 17) roundtrip from Miami to Grand Cayman and Castaway Cay (Bahamas).

-(Note: Cruise ship operators have agreed to inform the USCG if they spot Cuban refugees in open sea and to rescue them if needed.)
+(Note: Cruise ship operators have agreed to inform the USCG if they spot Cuban refugees in the open sea and to rescue them if needed.)